ON THE OLD TESTAMENT

 Eve and command them again to be fruitful and multiply, this time

-truncating the Tree of the Knowledge of Good and Evil, and we will
+eliminating the Tree of the Knowledge of Good and Evil, and we will

 be assigned to take care of them.
 If this does not happen, then Satan